On Page 1:

 Due to its small size, not all existing bus services were able to be relocated to the new interchange – Bus Services 78 and 79 only stops outside the interchange, along Jurong Gateway Road.
 A 230-metre sheltered pedestrian overpass connected the relocated interchange to Jurong East MRT Station.

-In addition to Jurong East Bus Interchange relocating to an ITH in the future, the LTA also planned to build another bus interchange nearby at Venture Drive.
+In addition to Jurong East Bus Interchange relocating to an ITH around 2027, the LTA also planned to build another bus interchange nearby at Venture Drive.
 The construction contract was awarded in March 2020, and scheduled for completion by 2023.
 More details at: Venture Drive Bus Interchange.

 Prior to the relocation of Jurong East Bus Interchange, an open house was planned for commuters to familarise themselves with the new location.
 However, the posters for the event which were shared on Tower Transit’s social media platforms on 17 November 2020 were removed shortly after.
 The revised poster was released on 25 November 2020, with updated dates for the familarisation.